-If providers are requesting RAs for multiple weeks or a large volume of RAs, the FI will determine whether RA copies or a claim history will be provided.
+If providers are requesting RA prior to 11/01/11 for multiple weeks or a large volume of RAs, the FI will determine whether RA copies or a claim history will be provided.

 Requests for RAs or claims histories may be made through the Provider Relations Unit.